FrancisStudios/flashcards/README.md

 ![](./docs/img/file-system.png)

-At the first opening the internal installer will run and create a flashcard folder next to itself where your dictionary and settings are stored in JSON files.
+At the first opening the internal installer will run and **create a flashcards folder** next to itself where your dictionary and settings are stored in JSON files.

 **If this does not happen, the application can not work properly**